Very few things bring the highest payoff for time spent than listening to and learning from Charlie Munger.

 Charlie Munger: That’s a very interesting subject.
 If you take American healthcare, in many cases it’s the best in the whole world.
 We have more brains in our medical schools and our pharmaceutical companies than the rest of the world per capita.
-We may have as much brains as the rest of the world together.
+We may have as many brains as the rest of the world together.

-On the other hand, if you actually went into American hospital’s doctor’s offices, you would find a huge amount of totally counterproductive, unnecessary activity that costs a lot, does no good, and actually does harm.
+On the other hand, if you actually went into an American hospital’s doctor’s offices, you would find a huge amount of totally counterproductive, unnecessary activity that costs a lot, does no good, and actually does harm.

 And you’d find that some people are not doing that.
 Well, if they don’t have the incentives to make money by doing it, you don’t get a lot of counterproductive medical care.

 Kaiser, here in California, does not do a lot of unnecessary, stupid medical care for a long death to make more money and do all the evil things that other people do.

 Other people, as the hospitals and doctors get under pressure, introduce a lot of waste and folly, and some of the pharmaceutical companies’ behavior is totally outrageous.

 Having some basic diabetes drug and trying to charge someone ten thousand a month or something is ridiculous.
 And I even go further, I think it’s evil.
 I think that the system should be changed and I think it will be changed.
 I think there’s too much wretched excess in the medical system.

 The really sad part of it is that the people who are doing it have no conscious malevolence.
 They’re not people who decided to do murders and maimings to make money.
 They think it’s good for the patients what they’re doing.